Why You Need a Will or Trust

 If you are among those without a will or living trust, loved ones you leave behind will have to deal with the consequences of your lack of planning.
-Keep reading to find out why your parents need a will or living trust.
+Keep reading to find out why you and your loved ones need a will or living trust.

 Reasons to have a will

 You might think you don’t need to bother with a will because your family can just divide up everything equally when you die.
 Unfortunately, it’s not that simple.

 When people die without a will, the intestacy laws of the state where they lived will determine how their property is distributed.
 So a judge – not family members – will decide who gets what based on the state’s laws.

 Typically, intestacy laws divide property among a surviving spouse and blood relatives.
 That might be a problem if you don’t want to split everything equally among your surviving spouse and children.
 It can be an even bigger problem if you live with someone but aren't married or have stepchildren.
 If you die without a will, your partner or stepchildren might not get anything.

 Not only does a will allow you to specify who gets what when you die, but also it allows you to name an executor to act on your behalf after you die.
 The executor oversees the distribution of property, closes accounts, settles debts and files final tax returns.
 It’s a big responsibility, so you need to consider carefully whom you want to fill this position.